 and when users hit SharePoint URL, They’ll be presented with the default sign-in page

 Errors?
-Event log is the best place to start debugging!.
+The event log is the best place to start debugging!